terencequ/miso-ramen/README.md

 # Miso Ramen

-This is a React application using Electron, which allows you to obtain analytics for Instagram.
+This is a React + Electron application, which I have yet to decide what to do with.